tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 ## Packages

-With state-separable proofs, we decompose security games into a smaller unit, called a *package*.
-A package consists of program code, which should be similar to what you'd write when describing schemes in pseudo-code.
+With state-separable proofs, we decompose large security games into smaller units, called *packages*.
+A package consists of pseudo-code.
+This is similar to the kind of code we use to describe games.
-How we interpret this code isn't very important, we just need to know that it has a well defined semantics.
+How we interpret this code isn't very important.
+We can give it a precise semantics with Turing machines, or some other formalism, but all that matters is that we agree on what the code means.

-Part of this code is dedicated to the *state* of the package.
-This state also has code to initialize it.
-The rest of the package is dedicated to *functions*.
+Part of this code is dedicated to the *state* of the package, with code dedicated to defining and initializing this state.
+The rest of this package is dedicated to *functions*.
 As an example, consider this package:

 $$